 Smart people in Hollywood seek writers, producers, and directors who have a proven knack for being right more often than wrong.
 Because that’s the best you can hope for.

-The same is true for anything designed to entertain, educate, delight, motivate or move people.
-The best you can hope for is take your best guess and do your best work.
+The same is true for anything designed to entertain, educate, delight, motivate, or move people.
+The best you can hope for is to take your best guess and do your best work.

 This is how online content marketing works, too.

 Welcome to the media business.